Background Image for Header:

 William McPherson, a Parkersburg native, was the WVU Mountaineer Mascot from 1960-61.
 He subsequently served in the United States Army with the rank of Captain.
 McPherson was killed in Vietnam on Dec.
 3, 1965.
 His buckskins and rifle are on display in a commemorative case located in the Vandalia Lounge of the Mountainlair Student Union on the Downtown Campus.

 Natalie Tennant, who in 1990 became the first female Mountaineer, was elected as the West Virginia Secretary of State in 2009.
-Rebecca Durst, who served as the Mountaineer in 2009, was the only other female to serve in this role.
+Rebecca Durst, who served as the Mountaineer in 2009, was the second female to serve in this role.
+Mary Roush, who served as the Mountaineer in 2022, was the third female to hold this coveted position and the first freshmen to serve in this role.

 Implemented in 1992 as a part of the WVU Mountaineer Week Celebration, a Mountaineer Mascot Reunion is held every five years.
 Each reunion is organized to promote school spirit and to attach our University community to the heritage of our Mountain State.
 The event rekindles the past by honoring the current and former Mountaineers who were chosen for outstanding enthusiasm and character.